ChameleonCloud/docs/source/technical/sharing.rst

    **publicly available**.
 Your artifact will appear in Trovi in the "Public" section, and any Chameleon user can access it, as can anybody on the Internet via Zenodo's own listing.

+   If you wish to make your artifact public but don't to publish it, use the "Publish without DOI" option.
+With this option it is possible to make the artifact private later on if you wish; this is not possible when publishing to Zenodo.

 This also creates a DOI, which you can easily include in your paper.
 The artifacts shared on Zenodo also appear on Trovi.